-When you need professional advice and help in commercial real estate you must come to our office.
-We are experts in values and knowledge of the entire market in this area.
+When you need professional advice and help in commercial real estate we are experts in values and knowledge of the entire market in this area.
 If you have been looking for a certain type of property we probably have the full information on several like it already.

-Today's investor in real estate must have a grasp of market conditions and potential that is usually beyond their own available time to attain.
-Investors need assurance about the true condition of the market.
-With increased competition, the market place is becoming more complicated.
-As your professional commercial real estate advisors, we are in the position to represent you in real estate transactions by setting up sales, exchanges, leases, purchase and sales of options, and management of real estate
+As your professional commercial real estate advisors, we

+are in the position to represent you in real estate transactions by setting up sales, exchanges, leases, purchase and sales of options, and management of real estate